 - spread for sandwiches, wraps, and burgers

 - topping for oatmeal and yogurt

 - topping for vegan cheese on a snack board - try it with this Almond Feta or Queso Fresco

 - a salad dressing, thinned with water or orange juice

 - and stirred into BBQ sauce for a tart twist!

 - 1 large orange

-- Place a 2-inch slice of orange peel and the juice from the orange in a sauce pan over medium-high heat.
-Add the cranberries, maple syrup, and sugar, and bring to a low boil.
+- Slice a 2-inch piece of peel from the orange.
+Place in a small sauce pan along with the juice from the orange.
+Turn the stove eye to medium-high heat.
+Add the cranberries and maple syrup, and bring to a low boil.

 - Reduce heat to a simmer.
-Stirring occasionally, cook until cranberries burst and the liquid thickens, about 10 to 15 minutes (takes a little longer if beginning with frozen berries).
-Refrigerate until completely chilled.
+Stirring occasionally, cook until cranberries burst and the liquid thickens, about 10 to 12 minutes (takes a little longer if using frozen cranberries).